 ii) Where the resident is a victim of sexual assault, the resident may also be eligible to transfer if the sexual assault occurred on the premises within the 90-calendar-day period preceding a request for an emergency transfer.

 Required Documentation - A tenant requesting an emergency transfer must expressly request the transfer in accordance with the procedures described in this section.
 Tenants who are not in good standing may still request an emergency transfer if they meet the eligibility requirements in this section.
 To request an emergency transfer, the resident shall notify CHA’s site management office and submit a written request/certification form (HUD-5382).
-Requests may also be submitted to the CHA central office care of “Director of Public Housing”, 801 North Holtzclaw Ave., Chattanooga, TN 37404.
+Requests may also be submitted to the CHA Central Office care of “Director of Public Housing”, 801 North Holtzclaw Ave., Chattanooga, TN 37404.
 CHA will provide reasonable accommodations to this policy for individuals with disabilities.
 The request should set out the basis for eligibility as described in a(i) or a(ii) above.

 Confidentiality - To the maximum extent permitted by law, CHA will keep confidential any information that the resident submits in requesting an emergency transfer, and information about the emergency transfer, unless the resident gives CHA written permission to release the information on a time limited basis, or disclosure of the information is required by law or required for use in an eviction proceeding or hearing regarding termination of assistance from the Program.
 This includes keeping confidential the new location of the dwelling unit of the resident, if one is provided, from the person(s) that committed an act(s) of domestic violence, dating violence, sexual assault, or stalking against the resident.
 Subsequent to any transfer under this section, documentation relating to the transfer shall be purged from the resident file, and maintained only in the files of CHA’s Director of Public Housing.